vnmsklnk/vprdb-lite/README.md

 To use the tool, your data must be in a specific format.
 * Color images in any format.
 * Depth images corresponding to color images in 16-bit grayscale format.
-* The trajectory containing one pose in each line in `tx ty tz qx qy qz qw` format.
+* The trajectory containing one pose in each line in `timestamp tx ty tz qx qy qz qw` format.
 * Camera intrinsics as a `.txt` file

 Therefore, the structure of the dataset should look like this:
 ```
 Example dataset
-├── rgb_images
+├── color
 |   ├── 001.png
 |   ├── 002.png
 |   ├── ...
-├── depth_images
+├── depth
 |   ├── 001.pcd
 |   ├── 002.pcd
 |   ├── ...
 ├── intrinsics.txt
-└── trajectory.txt
+└── CameraTrajectory.txt
 ```
 The number of color images, depth images and poses in the trajectory file must be the same.